Supervisor

 Previous Studies

-I completed my undergraduate degree at McGill University, followed by graduate studies (MSc and PhD) at the University of Toronto.
-I then completed a post-doctoral fellowship at the Icahn School of Medicine at Mount Sinai in NYC.
+I earned my undergraduate degree at McGill University, completed graduate training (MSc and PhD) at the University of Toronto, and undertook postdoctoral training at the Icahn School of Medicine at Mount Sinai in New York City.

 Research Topic